 It is usually found in flocks of up to twenty birds, and they are often seen perched on branches or foraging in open grassy areas.

-As the birds are not adapted to living in wetter areas, they are absent from evergreen rainforests and semi-desert regions.
+As the birds are not adapted to wetter areas, they are absent from evergreen rainforests and semi-desert regions.
 The emerald-spotted wood dove feeds on seeds, grains, and small insects and is usually seen foraging during the morning and evening.

 The bird builds its nests in loose colonies, often in the branches of trees, and the female will lay two or three eggs.